SigmaHQ/sigma-specification/appendix/sigma-modifiers-appendix.md

 * `gt`: Field is greater than the value
 * `gte`: Field is greater or equal than the value

 ### Ip only

-* `cidr`: The value is handled as an CIDR by backends
+* `cidr`: The value is handled as an CIDR by backends.
+Supports both IPv4 and IPv6 notations.

 ### String Encoding